Rental Property Inspections

 How Inspections Occur

-There are two primary, easy ways that trigger inspections of one- and two-family unit dwellings.
-The first is that owners of one- and two-family-unit dwellings complete an application packet to ensure the property is properly registered.
+Two primary ways to trigger inspections.
+First, property owners complete an application packet to ensure the property is registered.
+Second, a complaint-based trigger by tenants by contacting the City of Huntington.
 If landlords do not voluntarily register, the city will use other methods to ensure their property is registered and inspections occur.
+The inspection process for all residential rental properties is similar in that electrical safety, heating, smoke alarms, handrails, and general maintenance issues are inspected.

-It also should be noted that multi-family dwellings such as apartment buildings with more than two units, dormitories, and lodging and rooming, are inspected by building, electric and plumbing inspectors, and the City of Huntington Fire Marshal’s Office.
-Owners of multi-family dwellings also complete a different application packet.
+Multi-family dwellings are apartment buildings with more than two units, dormitories, and lodging and rooming, which are inspected by the building inspector, electric inspector, plumbing inspector, and the City of Huntington Fire Marshal due to the code regulating the occupancy type.

-Where to Obtain Rental Registry Application Packets
+Where to Obtain Rental Registry Application

-How to Register a Complaint
+How to Register a Complaint or Request an Inspection

 Renters’ Rights

 Tenants of residential rental properties, regardless of whether it is a one- or two-family dwelling or multi-family dwelling, have the legal right to request an inspection directly from the City of Huntington without the permission of the property owner or landlord.
-For more information about renters’ rights, read the West Virginia Attorney General Office’s online brochure here.
+For more information about renters’ rights, read the West Virginia Attorney General's Office’s online brochure here.